natagapova/xai-resume-bias/blogpost.md

 ## Model Description

-We use the publicly available model [`bert-resume-classification`](https://huggingface.co/ahmedheakl/bert-resume-classification), which implementation and results are described in the [target paper](https://arxiv.org/html/2406.18125v1)
+We use the publicly available model [`bert-resume-classification`](https://huggingface.co/ahmedheakl/bert-resume-classification), which implementation and results are described in the [paper](https://arxiv.org/html/2406.18125v1).
+The model was trained on the [`resume-atlas`](https://huggingface.co/datasets/ahmedheakl/resume-atlas) dataset, which contains over 13,000 professionally written resumes across 43 different job categories.

 - **Type**: Text-to-text model
 - **Architecture**: BERT-based transformer model
-- **Training Data**: Large collection of professional resumes
+- **Training Data**: Large collection of professional resumes from resume-atlas dataset
 - **Output**: Classification of resumes into job categories
 - **Input Processing**: Breaks down resume text into tokens while keeping context